-Semantic tags, better known as structural tags, were introduced in HTML 5 to provide web pages with a structure.
+Semantic tags, also known as structural tags, were introduced in HTML5 to provide web pages with a structure.
 Through these tags, programmers can divide a webpage into different structures.
 Some examples of semantic tags include <header>, <footer>, and figcaption.

 Why is HTML so Popular: Final Words

 So why is HTML so popular?
 Even though HTML might have had a rough start, today HTML is used to build the internet we all know and love.
 Due to the popularity of HTML, you simply can’t expect to become a web developer without knowing it.
 So a beginner must start their career with HTML and then move on to other languages.

 Why is HTML so Popular: FAQs

 In simple words, HTML stands for Hypertext Mark-up language.
 The language comprises simple tags to format and mark up the content.